clue/redis-protocol/README.md

 ## Install

 It's very unlikely you'll want to use this protocol parser standalone.
-It should be added as a dependency to your redis client implementation instead.
+It should be added as a dependency to your Redis client implementation instead.
 The recommended way to install this library is [through Composer](https://getcomposer.org).
 [New to Composer?](https://getcomposer.org/doc/00-intro.md)